fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 - We will walk through how to conduct final website analysis summary (now due last day of class)

 - Google "history of X" where X is some food related topic.
-- Write 750 words that analyze the readings through the lenses we used throughout the course.
+- Write 800-1000 words that analyze the search results through the lenses we used throughout the course.
+  - Put your search phrase at the top of your assignment
-- DO NOT SIMPLY DESCRIBE VARIOUS WEBSITES!
+- DO NOT SIMPLY DESCRIBE THE VARIOUS WEBSITES!
 - The assignment is to describe the aggregate results; you are trying to create a typology.
   - A typology is a explanation of the KINDS of approaches you find, including their strengths and weaknesses.
-- As you did with cookbooks: You should indicate WHY the sites say what they do (don't worry about design)?
+- As you did with cookbooks: You should indicate WHY the sites say what they do (don't worry about design).
 - What can they tell us about approaches/values/interests related to food in America?

+- Maybe the best way to think of what you're doing: Imagine that you're creating a writing guide for the first page of search results.
+You're writing for someone interested in the topic, but hasn't taken this class and therefore might not be aware of the many assumptions/biases/omissions/etc that can easily infiltrate and entire set of sources.
+Your job, therefore, is to help guide your curious but naive reader through the minefield of food history on the web.

 #### NEW: All work will be due 6/28 via email!